iits-consulting/waf-cert-uploader/README.md

     name: letsencrypt
     kind: ClusterIssuer
 ```
+Now the cluster is set up.
+The webhook will upload the certificate to the WAF whenever the certificate secret is updated.
+The web server IP adress entry in the WAF will be duplicated to use HTTPS instead of HTTP for ingoing and outgoing requests.
+You should now be able to acces the WAF from your web browser via HTTPS.

 # Implementation details
 This section provides a comprehensive overview of the implementation details.
 In this scenario, the TLS domain certificate is automatically created and updated by *cert-manager*.